jimr/py-projectmill/README.md

 documentation is adapted from the original project.
 Currently severely lacking tests & has implementation gaps even for `--mill`.

+The only requirement so far is for `testify`.
+To run tests, first `pip install -r requirements.txt` and then just run `testify tests`.

 - - -

 Need to generate a bunch of TileMill projects that are nearly identical and